Senior Accounting Manager

 Work Environment:

 This position is primarily located at 940 Howard, San Francisco, however it may occasionally require traveling to other office locations or off-site meetings as required by the job.
-This role will allow for some remote work flexibility.
+Role may include evening and weekend coverage.

 The statements herein are intended to describe the general nature and level of work being performed by employees assigned to this classification.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties, and skills required for personnel so classified.